 Sarah Garrity, Ed.D.

-Dr. Garrity is an Associate Professor and the interim Department Chair of the Department of Child and Family Development at San Diego State University.
+Dr. Garrity is an Associate Professor and the Department Chair of the Department of Child and Family Development at San Diego State University.
 She was a practitioner in the field of early care and education for almost twenty years as a Head Start teacher and administrator, program director for a state funded program, and literacy coach.
-She teaches classes on language and literacy, social emotional development, and infant toddler and preschool development.
-Her research involves the exploration of how best practices are implemented in the field, with a focus on behavior guidance policies, continuity of care, and teacher beliefs in programs serving culturally and linguistically diverse students.
-Dr. Garrity’s research aims to increase understanding of the research to practice gap by exploring the socio-cultural and linguistic complexities of educational settings.
+She teaches classes on language and literacy, social emotional development, and infant/toddler and preschool development.
+Her research involves the exploration of how best practices are implemented in the field, with a focus on behavior guidance policies, early childhood workforce development, and teacher beliefs in programs serving culturally and linguistically diverse students.
+Dr. Garrity’s research examines the socio-cultural and linguistic complexities of educational settings.
 She loves babies, books, and the beach.
 She is also a proud #Aztecforlife, having earned her M.S. in Child and Family Development from SDSU.

 Visit Dr. Garrity's TAGPEC website: http://go.sdsu.edu/education/tagpec/

 - Ed.D.
 Educational Leadership, University of California, San Diego/California State University, San Marcos